-A risk factor is something that affects your chance of getting a disease such as cancer.
+A risk factor is anything that increases your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t.

 But having a risk factor, or even many risk factors, does not mean that you will get the disease.
 And many people who get the disease may have few or no known risk factors.